What is Artificial Intelligence Algorithm?

-Artificial Intelligence algorithm is a broad field which consists of Machine Learning algorithms as well as Deep Learning Algorithms.
-The main goal of these algorithms is to enable computers to learn on their own and make a decision or find useful patterns.
+Artificial Intelligence algorithm is a broad field consisting of Machine Learning algorithms and Deep Learning Algorithms.
+These algorithms’ main goal is to enable computers to learn on their own and make a decision or find useful patterns.
 Artificial Intelligence algorithms Learn from the data itself.
-In a broader sense learning can be divided into 3 categories:
+In a broader sense, learning can be divided into 3 categories:

 - Reinforcement Learning: Algorithms learns to perform an action from experience.
-Here algorithms learn through trial and error which action yields greatest rewards.
+Here algorithms learn through trial and error, which action yields the greatest rewards.
 The objective is to choose actions that maximize the expected reward over a given amount of time.

-According to problems which humans encounter and they solve, there are three categories in which these algorithms can be divided to perform the same actions.
+According to problems that humans encounter and solve, there are three categories in which these algorithms can be divided to perform the same actions.

 We will discuss one algorithm from each category:

 - It is used for the classification problem, and it assumes that predictors are independent and have one feature that does not affect another predictor feature.

 - For e.g., orange may be considered as orange in color, round in shape, and about 6 cm in diameter.
 All these variables do not depend on each other or maybe on the existence of the another, but all these features independently contribute to the fact that fruit is an orange and that is the reason it is called ‘Naive’.